-Based on the subscription plan, the average battery life for the GL300 tracker is:
+Based on the subscription plan with roughly 2 hours of movement per day, the average battery life for the GL300 tracker is:

 Where can I see my tracker's current battery life?